-We can calculate the bond angles for these regular polyhedrons if they were flat, that is, two dimensional: they would range from 60° for cyclopropane to 120° for cyclohexane, both far outside the range of sp3 bond angles.
+For example consider the C3 to C6 cycloalkanes (\rightarrow).
+We can calculate the for regular bond angles these polyhedrons if they were flat, that is, two dimensional: they would range from 60° for cyclopropane to 120° for cyclohexane, both far outside the range of sp3 bond angles.
 Not surprisingly cycloalkanes behave in range of different ways to minimize the strain imposed by both bond angles and the constraints on bond rotation.
 This ring strain can be experimentally determined by measuring the heats of combustion for cycloalkanes: the energy released by this reaction is a proxy for the stability of the particular cycloalkane.
 To compare among cycloalkanes, we need to calculate the heat of combustion per CH2 group, and as we will see shortly, six membered rings do not, in fact have any ring strain, so we can determine the stabilities of different sized rings compared to cyclohexane.